turbot/guardrails-samples/stack_examples/aws_ssm_package_installer/README.md

 # AWS Systems Manager / Package Installer

 ## Use cases
 The business owner of the AWS platform wants to install packages on instances through [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager).
 Instances may have access to internet or not

 ## Implementation Details
 This stack defines a set of [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager) documents designed to allow package installation on instances (with or without access to internet).
-This terraform configuration set SSM document definitions on `AWS> SSM> Stack> Source` policy, which will create the documents on AWS account region, defined on [default.tfvars](default.tfvars) file
+This terraform configuration sets SSM document definitions on `AWS > SSM > Stack > Source` policy, which will create the documents on AWS account region, defined on [default.tfvars](default.tfvars) file

 ## Pre-requisites